-Psychopaths are social predators who are born without a conscience and without the ability to feel love, compassion, fear or remorse.
-They can be males or females.
+Psychopaths are social predators, both male and female, who are born without a conscience and without the ability to feel love, compassion, fear or remorse.

 Self-gratification is the only thing that motivates them and all that they live for.